 Over the time, the polymer structure changes under UV radiation.
 These changes can be evaluated in FTIR by measuring carbonyl index and measuring the amount of different groups in the structure.
 The change in polymer appearance with UV radiation is mainly evaluated by measuring the yellowness index and optical tests.
 Recording changes in physical and mechanical properties, such as tensile strength, impact strength and elongation of the material can also indicate material degradation by UV irradiation over time.

-The use of UV Stabilizer Masterbatch can limit the amount of harmful UV radiation causing degradation of plastics.
-Thus, the addition of UV stabilizers can come across as an expensive way to increase product life and UV Stabilizer Masterbatch assures excellent performance and stabilize the mechanical properties and elongation.
+The use of UV stabilizer masterbatch can limit the amount of harmful UV radiation causing degradation of plastics.
+Thus, the addition of UV stabilizers can come across as an expensive way to increase product life and Anti-UV masterbatch assures excellent performance and stabilize the mechanical properties and elongation.
 There are three types of stabilizers: UV Absorbers, HALS and Quenchers

 These products mainly act by absorbing the UV-radiation and dissipating it into thermal energy, thus preventing its absorption by the polymer.